<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • People not associated with your company or job site.

-• People associated with your job site or company, such as employees, former employees, vendors, suppliers and subcontractor employees.
+• People associated with your job site or company, such as employees, former employees, vendors, suppliers, and subcontractor employees.

-For example, deliver truck drivers can be a source of theft.
+For example, delivery truck drivers can be a source of theft.
 They have easy access to your job site, can get inside job site security fences, and it is not unusual to see them moving and loading/unloading material and equipment.

 The Role of Labels and Signs in Job Site Security